instrumentisto/rust-incubator/4_backend/4_2_http/README.md

-Step 4.2: HTTP servers and clients
+Task 4.2: HTTP servers and clients
 ==================================

 The current situation regarding [HTTP] in [Rust] ecosystem can be grasped quite well in [the "Web programming" section of "Awesome Rust"][1] and in the ["Web Frameworks"][2], ["HTTP Clients"][3] and ["Lower Web-Stack" topics of "Are we web yet?"][4].
 Of course, most of them use [async I/O][5].